Melissa Conrad Stöppler, MD

 - Boils themselves are not contagious, but the bacteria that cause boils are.

 What is a boil?
-What are the symptoms and signs of a boil?
+What are boil symptoms and signs?

 A boil is a localized infection in the skin that begins as a reddened, tender area.
 Over time, the area becomes firm, hard, and increasingly tender.
 Eventually, the center of the boil softens and becomes filled with infection-fighting white blood cells from the bloodstream to eradicate the infection.
 This collection of white blood cells, bacteria, and proteins is known as pus.
 Finally, the pus "forms a head," which can be surgically opened or may spontaneously drain out through the surface of the skin.
 Pus enclosed within tissue is referred to as an abscess.
 A boil is also referred to as a skin abscess.
 Boils can occur anywhere on the body, including the trunk, extremities, buttocks, or other areas.

 There are several different types of boils: